RIOT-OS/RIOT/sys/net/ccn_lite/README.md

 If a smaller chunk arrives the user land code prints out the complete file which was requested.

 To populate the cache type `ccn 100` and `populate`.
-You can test this functionality by typing `interest /riot/text` in the shell. *See HOWTO.md in the projects directory*.
+You can test this functionality by typing `interest /riot/text` in the shell. *See HOWTO.md in the applications directory*.

 ### ccn-lite-relay